alvisxp/AWS-MLS/Modeling.md

 		- for supervised mode:
 			- one sentence per line
 			- first "word" in sentence is the string "_label_" followed by the label
-			- also augmented mainfest text format
+			- also augmented manifest text format
 			- word2vec just wants a text file with one training sentence per line
 	- How is it used?
 		- Word2vec has multiple modes